Manufacturer catalog

 Engility Services, LLC

 SAIC has a split corporate lineage: Leidos is the renamed former parent of the original SAIC, while the current SAIC is the 2013 spin-off that retained the name.
-This profile treats the current SAIC as the canonical builder for the catalog's SAIC manufacturer facet and uses source notes to separate heritage claims from current-company operations.
+Heritage claims are separated from current-company operations, and system notes distinguish SAIC integration or component work from original platform design.

 • About SAICPublisher: SAIC | Note: Official SAIC page supporting the company website and Reston headquarters address. | Accessed: 2026-06-21